ziapeltagames/lavender-hack/docs/CORE.md

 ## Food and Light

-Food and light are tracked indepently from gear, since they function as timers during travel.
+Food and light are tracked indepently from other gear, as they have a more important role during wilderness and dungeron exploration.
 See the [Exploration](EXPLORATION.md) chapter for more details.

 ## Fellowship